batkins33/DocTR_Process/README.md

 the overall totals.
 Each row lists the PDF filename, vendor name and the number of pages matched for that vendor.

-When `draw_roi` is enabled in the configuration the pipeline now saves ROI highlighted images alongside the normal page images.
+When `draw_roi` is enabled in the configuration the pipeline now saves small JPEG crops for the ticket number, manifest number and every other field defined in the extraction rules.
+Each crop is stored under `images/<FieldName>` and filenames end with `TicketNum`, `Manifest` or the field name instead of the previous `_roi` suffix.
 Setting `save_corrected_pdf: true` creates an orientation-corrected PDF containing the processed pages at the path given by `corrected_pdf_path`.

 Additional enhancements include optional cropped field images and thumbnails, detailed issue and timing logs, and automatic zipping of valid pages.
 The